The import error might occur in numerous cases and scenarios. Some classic examples of import error have been explained in the following tutorials:

 import x only instead of importing a particular content of the module with the help of the

-from statement.
-As you are no longer trying to load to the individual contents of the module at the top level, Python gets ample time to compile the module, thereby handling the circular dependency by itself.
+As you are no longer trying to load the individual contents of the module at the top level, Python gets ample time to compile the module, thereby handling the circular dependency by itself.

 Let’s have a look at the following code to understand how this works: